-- 100: If the robot detected the signal on both audio channels - 66: If the robot detected the signal on one audio channel while the other one is deactivated due to being damaged - 33: If the robot detected the signal only on one audio channel although both microphones are supposed to be working fine - 0: If the robot did not detect a signal

-• -1: If both audio channels are deactivated (i.e. the robot is deaf)
+- 100: If the robot detected the signal on both audio channels - 66: If the robot detected the signal on one audio channel while the other one is deactivated due to being damaged - 33: If the robot detected the signal only on one audio channel although both microphones are supposed to be working fine - 0: If the robot did not detect a signal - -1: If both audio channels are deactivated (i.e. the robot is deaf)

-All detections that happened after the beginning of the last SET state are now taken and sorted by their time stamps.
+All detections that happened after the beginning of the last SET state and have a confidence >= 0 are now taken and sorted by their time stamps.
 Each detection is now grouped with all other detections that happened within 500 milliseconds of each other.
 The total confidence of each group is then divided by the number of non-deaf robots.
-If the average confidence of one group is above 50, the team starts playing.
+If the average confidence of one group is above 48 (i.e. at least half of the team has heard a whistle), the team starts playing.